 It will also climb: a property that many gardeners put to great effect by training the plant to climb trees, fences, trellises, and all sorts of vertical surfaces.

 Just to clarify, this blog post only covers the way to get your clematis climbing.
 If you’re looking for more generic growing advice you’ll have to look elsewhere!

 We’ll begin with fences and trellises, before moving on to pillars.

 With a trellis, you enjoy the luxury of having spaces between the various bits of wood, which make tying your clematis much easier.
 We definitely recommend this method if you’re not looking to use too many power tools!

 The first step is to plant your clematis, and the roots should be about 6 inches from the base of the support structure.
 While this may feel quite far away, it leaves space for the plant to grow, and it’s far preferable to planting too close to the wall and stifling growth!

-With a trellis, all you need to do is to tie branches onto the structure with twine, gardening wire, or a similar material.
+All you need to do with your trellis is to tie branches onto the structure with twine, gardening wire, or a similar material.
 It’s very important that you tie it on gently with plenty of room to move, because tight knots will restrict the growth of the branch and eventually kill it off!

 When the clematis reaches the right length, gently pull it upwards and attach a branch.
 This will encourage future growth to continue upwards, and you can repeat the process by attaching ongoing growth further up the trellis as it becomes big enough.